pl

 Parameters:

-df (DataFrame) – The Dataframe to drop columns from.
+df (DataFrame) – The dataframe to drop columns from.

 Returns:

-The Dataframe without the dropped columns.
+The Ddtaframe without the dropped columns.

 Return type: